damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 12-answer.txt - What do these 3 lines print?
 * 13-answer.txt - What do these 3 lines print?
 * 14-answer.txt - What does this script print?
+* 15-answer.txt - What does this script print?

 ## 0-answer.txt ##